-You can administer IMail Anti-Virus from:
+You can administer IMail Anti-virus powered by SymantecTM from:

 - IMail Administrator.
 Click the IMail Administrator Anti-Virus tab.
 The Anti-Virus Settings page opens.
-Use this page to enable virus scanning, set actions on infected files, configure the anti-virus server IP address and port (Premium AV only), and redirect infected messages/files and alert e-mail addresses. - Symantec Anti-Virus Scan Engine Web Administrator.
-You can access Symantec's Scan Engine protocols and administration settings through Symantec Anti-Virus Scan Engine Web Administrator.
-You can access the Scan Engine Web Administrator at the address entered in the Server IP Address on the Anti-Virus Settings (Symantec) (on page 213) followed by :8004 (the default port for the Scan Engine Web Administrator).
-For example, http://123.100.100.80:8004 by clicking the Symantec icon S on the Anti-Virus Settings page.
-The default password for the Scan Engine Web Administrator is admin.
+Use this page to enable virus scanning, set actions on infected files, configure the anti-virus server IP address and port (SymantecTM AV only), and redirect infected messages/files and alert e-mail addresses. - SymantecTM Anti-Virus Scan Engine Web Administrator.
+You can access Symantec's Scan Engine protocols and administration settings through SymantecTM Anti-Virus Scan Engine Web Administrator.
+You can access the Scan Engine Web Administrator at the address entered in the Server IP Address on the IMail Anti-virus powered by SymantecTM - Settings (on page 279) followed by :8004 (the default port for the Scan Engine Web Administrator).
+For example, http://123.100.100.80:8004 by clicking the SymantecTM icon ● on the Anti-Virus Settings page.
+The default password for the Scan Engine Web Administrator is "admin".